 If possible, it can help to try out some paddles at a Pickleball court near you, before you make a purchase.
 Readers who have tried any of the paddles on this list and have opinions to share with other beginners are welcome to share their views below.
 Any recommendations are also welcome.

-Are there any new budget paddles that you have found to be well balanced in terms of weight, feel and price point?
+Are there any new budget but best pickleball paddles that you have found to be well balanced in terms of weight, feel and price point?

 Let us know below and keep the conversation going.